War511/Readthedocs-ILC/docs/source/index.rst

 .. image:: _images/table_2.JPG

 **Mapper Editor**
-   At the top of the Criteria Configuration page, there is a dropdown to edit map keys and dist names. *ADD TO THIS*.
+Shown at the top of the *Criteria Configuration Page*.

 The following list contains the mapper criterion configuration
 parameters:
--  Map Key – The category assigned to the device.
+-  *Map Key* – The category assigned to the device.
    Figure 7 shows an example of a mapper criterion configured for a heat pump.
 The criterion name, room-type, should match the name for the same criterion used in the pairwise comparison configuration file.
--  dict_name : The dictionary name in the main ILC configuration file that contains the key (category) and value assigned to that category.
+-  *dict_name* : The dictionary name in the main ILC configuration file that contains the key (category) and value assigned to that category.